 - Using a microfiber cloth: Microfiber cloths are specially made to have more split fibers than most fiber materials.
 This makes them ideal for cleaning sticky/clingy substances like sticker glue.
 Use the microfiber cloth with dishwashing soap for best effectiveness.

 - Use Acetone: Acetone (aka nail polish remover) can also be very effective in loosening sticker residue on t-shirts and other clothing.
 However, it is important that you do not use acetone on acetate fabrics.
-Reason being, acetone melts acetate fibers.
+The reason being, acetone melts acetate fibers.
 If for any reason you are not sure of acetone's effect on your clothing, put a small amount of acetone on a small portion of the fabric and question and wait 5 minutes for any negative reaction.

-Materials & Procedure:
+Materials and Procedure:

 The following are all chemicals, detergents, and degreasers that can tackle the main task of permanently removing stickers and sticker residue from t-shirts and other articles of clothing: